 Melva Bucksbaum developed an affinity for art as a young girl in the 1940s, regularly taking the bus to Washington, D.C., to visit the museums there.
 ‘I could go downtown with a nickel at eight years old,’ recalled the collector and philanthropist.
 ‘I just loved being in the National Gallery with all that art.’

 Across many years, Bucksbaum would become one of the art world’s most beloved figures, and a staunch supporter of artists and their work.
 As a collector, The New York Times reported, she blended ‘a private passion for art with an invigorating public altruism’.
-On 15-16 November, key works from her collection will be offered across the Post-War and Contemporary Art sales at Christie’s in New York.
+Key works from her collection will be offered at Christie’s in the Contemporary Portfolio online sale from 23 Feb - 9 March, and in the Post-War and Contemporary Art Sale on 1 March in New York.

 In 1967 Bucksbaum moved to Des Moines, Iowa, with her husband Martin Bucksbaum.
 There she became an active supporter of local arts organisations and museums, including the Des Moines Art Center, where then-director James T. Demetrion had made a name for himself as a visionary curator.
 In Demetrion, Bucksbaum found not only a friend, but an extraordinary mentor.